miraclx/freyr-js/README.md

-  --no-browser                 disable auto-launching of user browser --no-net-check               disable internet connection check --ffmpeg <PATH>              explicit path to the ffmpeg binary --youtube-dl <PATH>          explicit path to the youtube-dl binary --atomic-parsley <PATH>      explicit path to the atomic-parsley binary --no-stats                   don't show the stats on completion --pulsate-bar                show a pulsating bar
+  --no-browser                 disable auto-launching of user browser --no-net-check               disable internet connection check --ffmpeg <PATH>              explicit path to the ffmpeg binary --atomic-parsley <PATH>      explicit path to the atomic-parsley binary --no-stats                   don't show the stats on completion --pulsate-bar                show a pulsating bar